walkingriver/a4b/book-text/05-Guardians of the Angular Galaxy.md

 ## Conclusion

-Angular Router Guards are an indispensable tool for Angular developers, providing powerful control over access and navigation within an application.
+Angular Route Guards are an indispensable tool for Angular developers, providing powerful control over access and navigation within an application.
 By utilizing their capabilities, developers can ensure the right data is shown to the right user at the right time, enhancing both data security and user experience.
 In the next chapter, we will delve into more complex guard use cases and also explore how to handle redirection when a guard prevents navigation.